-1. The initial determination that there is a condition of neglect shall be made by the Planning and Development Director (Director), or designee, after an investigation that is initiated by a petition from any person who is familiar with the subject property, which may include, but not be limited to, a city employee, the Cheyenne Historic Preservation Board, or any citizen.
+1. The initial determination that there is a condition of neglect shall be made by the Director after an investigation that is initiated by a petition from any person who is familiar with the subject property, which may include, but not be limited to, a city employee, the Cheyenne Historic Preservation Board, or any citizen.

 2. Filing of Petition.

 a.
-Petitions charging that a structure is undergoing demolition by neglect shall be filed with the city.
+Petitions charging that a structure is a neglected structure, shall be filed with the Director.
+The city may charge a reasonable fee to cover costs associated with investigation, processing, and research regarding the petition.
+Fees shall be set administratively by the city and shall be made available to the public.

 b.
 The Cheyenne Historic Preservation Board (CHPB) may file a petition on its own initiative.
+Petitions by the CHPB shall be exempt from fees.

 c.
-Any official, commission, or department of the City of Cheyenne, any state agency, or any local or state historical, preservation, or business association may request in writing to the CHPB that it make a preliminary investigation of a structure to determine whether a basis exists for a determination of demolition by neglect.
+Any official, commission, or department of the city, any state agency, or any local or state historical, preservation, or business association may request in writing to the CHPB that it make a preliminary investigation of a structure to determine whether a basis exists for a determination of neglected structure.
 Such investigation shall be undertaken by the review committee as per subsection E.3. below.

 d.
-Petitions shall be filed in a format determined by the CHPB to clearly describe and illustrate the specific defects citing in each instance the specific standard or standards (as outlined in subsection C.3.) being violated.
+Petitions shall be filed in a format determined by the city to clearly describe and illustrate the specific defects citing in each instance the specific standard or standards (as outlined in subsection C.3.) being violated.

 e.
-A petition alleging demolition by neglect may not be filed for the same property more frequently than once every one (1) years.
+A petition alleging a neglected structure may not be filed for the same property more frequently than once every one (1) years.

-3. Whenever a petition is filed with the building official by either the CHPB, by a resident of the city, or by a city building inspector charging that a contributing structure in any historic district is threatened with demolition by neglect as set out in subsection C.3., or whenever it appears to the building official that any contributing structure is threatened by demolition by neglect, such charge shall be referred by the City of Cheyenne Director of Planning and Development to the CHPB for review.
-The CHPB shall make a preliminary investigation and finding of the charge within forty-five (45) days of the filing of the petition, applying the standards set forth in subsection C.3.
+3. Whenever a petition is filed with the Director by either the CHPB, resident of the city, or city building inspector charging that a historic structure is threatened with a neglected structure as set out in subsection C.3., such charge shall be referred by the Director to the CHPB for review.
+The CHPB shall make a preliminary investigation and finding of the charge within one-hundred eighty (180) days of the filing of the petition, applying the standards set forth in subsection C.3.
 Each CHPB Member shall conduct their preliminary investigations independently.

-4. The CHPB shall discuss the petition and findings at the next regularly scheduled CHPB meeting.
+4. The CHPB shall discuss the petition and findings at the next regularly scheduled CHPB meeting after conclusion of the preliminary investigation.
 A finding of a violation of this Chapter must be made by motion and passed by a majority of the members of Board.
-If the CHPB finds a violation of this Chapter, the CHPB shall issue and cause to be served upon the owner and parties in interest of the subject property a written complaint stating the charges the CHPB finds has a basis for demolition by neglect, including a copy of the petition and this section of the Cheyenne City Code and a notice that a hearing may be held before the Director or designee pursuant to subsection J.1. below.
+If the CHPB finds a violation of this Chapter, the CHPB shall issue and cause to be served upon the owner and parties in interest of the subject property a written complaint stating the charges the CHPB finds has a basis for a neglected structure, including a copy of the petition and this section of the Cheyenne city code and a notice that a hearing may be held before the Director pursuant to subsection F.1. below.

 F. Process for Notifying the Property Owner.

-1. On receipt of a petition, the Director, or designee, shall notify the owners in writing of the allegation and the process for making a decision regarding the petition, including any applicable deadlines.
+1. On receipt of a petition, the Director shall notify the owners in writing of the allegation and the process for making a decision regarding the petition, including any applicable deadlines.
 The notice shall, among other things:

 a.
-Offer the owner the opportunity to meet in person with the Director, or designee, and to present any relevant information.
+Offer the owner the opportunity to meet in person with the Director to present any relevant information.

 b.
 Notify the owner that the owner shall have thirty (30) days to comply by commencing and diligently pursuing repairs as directed.
 Unless extended pursuant to the provisions of subsection I., such repairs must be completed no later than one hundred eighty (180) days from the date the notice is received by the owner(s).